victorgarciaesgi/Vue-Typescript-TodoMvc/README.md

 The app was written from the TodoMVC Vue.js app by Evan You.
 I splited the app between components and put all the logic inside the Vuex store management!
-Styles from 'todomvc-app-css' are placed in each components too.

 ## To discover more